 The Cleveland Clinic reports the following signs and symptoms of whiplash:

 - A decreased in the neck’s range of motion

 Your health care team may be able to help you understand more about how long after an accident you can get whiplash and start to feel its symptoms.
-A legal team may be able to help you understand the avenues you have available to pursue compensation for your damages after a car accident.
+Then, a legal team may be able to help you understand the avenues you have available to pursue compensation for your damages after a car accident.

 The Physical Impact of Whiplash

 Whiplash might affect each of its sufferers in different ways.
 Cleveland Clinic reports that you might experience prolonged physical damage and complications of whiplash in the days and weeks following a car accident.
-Keep your health care team updated if you do not feel any relief of pain or symptoms.
+Regardless, keep your health care team updated if you do not feel any relief of pain or symptoms.